-Agency Role Name Department/Agency CDBG Administrator HUH HUNTINGTON TOWNSHIP on Community Development Agency
+Agency Role Name Department/Agency CDBG Administrator HU NTINGTON TOWNSHI Р Huntingt con Community Development Agency

 Table 1 - Responsible Agencies

 Narrative (optional)

 Huntington Community Development Agency, has been delegated the responsibility for the preparation and the administration of the consolidated plan.
 HCDA is part of an extensive network that provides the services described in this submission.
 Over its many years, HCDA has cultivated collaborative partnerships with reputable not for profits and other organizations with outstanding track records that specialize in the provision of myriad housing, economic and human services to populations in need.